Practice Policies & Patient Information

 Information such as your postcode and NHS number, but not your name, will be used to link your records in a secure system, so your identity is protected.
 Information which does not reveal your identity can then be used by others, such as researchers and those planning health services, to make sure we provide the best care possible for everyone.

 If you are happy for your information to be used in this way you do not have to do anything.
-If you have any concerns or wish to prevent this from happening, please speak to practice staff or visit our Summary Care Record page to find out how you can opt out.
+If you have any concerns or wish to prevent this from happening.

 Virtual Consultations

-We are pleased to be offering new ways of consulting with out patients including video consultations and eConsults.
+We are pleased to be offering new ways of consulting without patients including video consultations and PATCHs.
 These are convenient ways for our patients to access healthcare and advice.
 The highest confidentiality and security standards are applied to ensure patient data acquired by these methods is always kept secure.

 Photographs

-You may send a photograph as part of your assessment in an email, as part of an eConsult, or via text.
-This photograph will be put in you patient care medical record and be protected under the Data Protection Act 2018.
+You may send a photograph as part of your assessment in an email, as part of an PATCHs, or via text.
+This photograph will be put into your patient care medical record and be protected under the Data Protection Act 2018.
 This means the picture will only be used for the purpose of your care and will be kept secure.

 Please note the photograph may need to be process by administrative staff members and may need to be assessed by another clinician other than who you may have specified, dependent on which doctor or nurse is on duty.